termstandard/colors/README.md

 - linux console (since v3.16):
   https://github.com/torvalds/linux/commit/cec5b2a97a11ade56a701e83044d0a2a984c67b4

-Note about colour differences:
+Note about color differences:
 a) RGB axes are not orthogonal, so you cannot use sqrt(R^2+G^2+B^2) formula
-b) for colour differences there is more correct (but much more complex) [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000) formula (which may easily blow up performance if used blindly) [2].
+b) for color differences there is more correct (but much more complex) [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000) formula (which may easily blow up performance if used blindly) [2].